- Our Easter services are as follows:

 - You’re welcome to join us at any or all of our services, either at the church or online.
 For details, see worship.

 For details of the online meeting links, please subscribe to our mailing list below.
 If you join the congregation in the church, you must wear a mask, sanitize your hands and observe strict social distancing.

 When you come to the parish centre or church, you need to wear a face covering and follow the stewards’ guidance to keep risks from Covid-19 as low as possible.
-For full details, see private prayer.
+Our church is currently open for:

-- Services at 9.30am every Sunday live on one of our YouTube channels.
-For links to recent services of morning prayer and all age worship, see Online services.
-Note: on Sunday 8th November we had a Remembrance Service at 10.50 am instead of a 9.30 am Service.
+- Services at 9.30am every Sunday live on one of our YouTube channels or via zoom.
+For links to recent services, see Online services.